 Eboo Memory Matching Game

 This memory-matching game is the BEST!
-We love many Eboo products, and this memory game takes the cake.
-My seven-year-old seems to swipe in and scoop up all the matches as I try to remember where I left my water bottle. – Let’s say me playing is probably a good thing for my brain!
+We love many Eboo products, but this memory game takes the cake.
+My seven-year-old seems to swipe in and scoop up all the matches as I try to remember where I left my water bottle.
+Let’s say playing is probably good for my brain!
 We are so hooked on memory games that we enjoy the I Never Forget a Face variation.

 Sequence for Kids

 No reading is required for this Sequence for Kids thinking game!
-Children pick a card and match their playing chip to the board.
+Younger players pick a card and match their playing chip to the board.
 The goal is to be the first to create a sequence of four in a row.

 Charades for Kids

 Our family cracks up when all three of my boys show off their acting skills, trying to guess one another’s cards.
 It is delightful to watch our youngest son.
 His acting is on point!
-No reading is required because there is a picture included on each card.
-This is a lot of fun for the entire family!
+No reading is required because a picture is included on each card.
+This is a lot of fun that sparks creative thinking.

 Let’s Go Fishin’

 Talk about hand-eye coordination!
-This game has all ages holding a steady hand as the fish connects to the small fishing pole.
-We’ve played this game since my boys were three.
-It’s a great game to keep at the grandparent’s house to play together.
+This game requires all ages to hold a steady hand as the fish connects to the small fishing pole.
+It’s a great game to keep at the grandparents’ house.

 Zingo

 Zingo is easy to learn and fun for ages 4+.
-Build language skills by matching simple words with their image—clear instructions to play.
-This educational game is well-loved by many.
+This educational game builds language skills by matching simple words with their image—clear instructions to play.

 Jenga

-Jenga is another game that works well with many different ages.
+Jenga is another game that works well for many ages and is lots of fun.
 Stack the pieces up and carefully pull one at a time without having the tower tumble over.
 Steady hands and a slight risk are the focus of this game.

 Don’t Break the Ice

 You may have seen this classic before.
-Just like Jenga, Don’t Break the Ice presents a fun challenge to hold a steady hand and take a little risk without causing the ice to come crashing down.
+Like Jenga, Don’t Break the Ice presents the fun challenge of holding a steady hand and taking a little risk without causing the ice to come crashing down.

 Remember, ages are simply a guide.
-Here, it felt like five was when my boys got into most of the games listed on this board games for ages six and up list.
+Here, it felt like five was when my boys got into most of the games listed on this board game for ages six and up.

 Tapple